CamSOlson/jsa/README.md

 ### Animation Types
 JSA currently has the following animation types:
 * **Fade**
-  * --Shift an element's opacity from one value to another--
+  * *Shift an element's opacity from one value to another*
   * Value: `fade`
   * Additional arguments
     * `Argument 4: starting opacity`